 - Straight Wire Appliance - A variation of the edgewise appliance in which brackets are angulated to minimize multiple archwire bends.
 Brackets and molar tubes have specific orientation in three planes of space.

 “I chose to see Dr. Bietsch from a referral from a friend.
 I am so happy that I did.
 The entire consult was all about my son and never about the doctor.
-I was so impressed that I chose to see him myself for some orthodontic work.
-I would highly recommend Dr”- Amy
+I was so impressed that I chose to see him myself for some orthodontic work.”- Amy

 “We love Dr. Bietsch's office.
 It's very easy to find a qualified orthodontist, but more difficult to find the combination of highly qualified, and caring.
-I feel like going above and beyond, is just normal for Dr. Bietsch and his staff.
-The front desk and ”- Kelly
+I feel like going above and beyond, is just normal for Dr. Bietsch and his staff.”- Kelly

 Convenient & Efficient